 Ranking: 23

 When architecture buffs start geeking out about the State-side masterworks of Alister Mackenzie, they’re sure to come around to this northern Michigan treasure, which lacks the coastal splendor of Cypress Point and the institutionalized renown of Augusta National but which is, in many eyes, as good as either of those two.
 Talking about a course is one thing, though.
 Playing it is another.
-While the atmosphere at Crystal Downs isn’t stuffy, this club policy is strict: absolutely no unaccompanied play.
+While the atmosphere at Crystal Downs isn’t stuffy, this club policy is strict: no unaccompanied play outside the shoulder seasons.

 Cypress Point Golf Club, Monterey, Calif.